Effervecreanet/wsite/README.md

 not iOS.
 It comes with strict firewall handled by the match_resource() function.
 You have to recompile it each time you add content in wsite_content.c .
+It works on GNU/Linux.

 compilation:sh make.sh